all articles

 What

 Yes, you have a meeting agenda, but what about it?
 Prepare a list of relevant talking points and stick to them.
-Idle chatter and unrelated tangents take up lots of time, so play moderator and keep the chit chat to a minimum.
+Idle chatter and unrelated tangents take up lots of time, so play moderator and keep the chit-chat to a minimum.
 If people want to talk amongst themselves, let them do it at the water cooler.
 Other people in the meeting may not be interested and would rather get back to work.
 A good rule of thumb is if it’s not worth taking notes, then don’t talk about it.

 Who

-For a truly effective meeting, your attendance list should be as carefully crafted as your agenda.
-Calling a whole team together only to talk to two people is rude and inconsiderate.
+For a truly effective team meeting, your attendance list should be as carefully crafted as your agenda.
+Calling a whole project team together only to talk to two people is rude and inconsiderate.
 There should never be any observers in a meeting, only participants.
-The sole exception is when you’re orienting a new team member.
+The sole exception is when you’re orienting a new project team member.

 When

 Timing should never be underestimated.
-I’ve been too far too many ill-scheduled meetings whose attendees fidget and watch the clock.
+I’ve been to far too many ill-scheduled meetings whose attendees fidget and watch the clock.
 They’re chasing a deadline, but the meeting proctor is too wrapped up talking about last night’s episode of The Amazing Race to care.
 As a project manager, you should know how to set up a meeting without impacting your production schedule.

 Where

 It may seem inconsequential, but the meeting location has a significant impact on how a meeting flows.
 Stand-up meetings tend to flow faster because they’re more informal and there’s little incentive to linger (no seats to get comfortable on, you see).
-Sit-down meetings are great for topics that need to be discussed in-depth, and this can be either in informal, intimate places like meeting alcoves and coffee shops, or more formal settings like a conference room.
+Sit-down meetings are great for topics that need to be discussed in-depth, and this can be either in informal, intimate places like meeting alcoves and coffee shops or more formal settings like a conference room.
 Phone conferences are a mixed bag and really depend on the situation.

 The next time you set up a meeting, try to keep the 5 Ws in mind.
 Are your meetings more effective and efficient?
 Come back and let us know how it works for you!